Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - F.2.2.c) Clarification: Once /time set 0 is done once to start timing, it cannot be used again for the rest of the run.
 #entangled[Entangled Rule(s):]\
 #entangled[F.2.2 is referenced by: ] #entangledRule("F.1.3.b")\
 F.2.3) On external servers, if /time set 0 is not done, then time starts when the server loads the world.
-If the server being launched isn't shown on video, world files and/or logs will be requested.
+If the server being launched isn't shown on video, world files or logs will be requested.

 == F.3: Video Rules
 F.3.1) Every player should record their perspective, and all of these perspectives should be submitted with the run.